Straight to the Point

 I don’t think I’m exaggerating when I say the first sip of a well-made coffee drink is a luxury.
 A perfectly executed latte or cappuccino is like a decadent treat.
 That being said, trying to mimic the lattes and cappuccinos you get at a coffee shop can feel impossible.
 But I'm here to tell you that while your barista might have a few professional tools and tricks, a simple milk frother can make your morning brew just as luxurious.

 For the price, versatility, and consistency of milk, no other milk frother did as well as Miroco MI-MF001B.
 I tested three different models from Miroco, and all of them performed well.
 What set this model apart was its design (it has a spout and a handle, which made it easy to pour from) and its price.
-At $40, it performed just as well as other models, provided three simple froth settings, and included extra whisks.
+At $40 (at the time of testing), it performed just as well as other models, provided three simple froth settings, and included extra whisks.

 Best for: People looking for excellent, no-hassle foam that's easy to pour; who are prone to losing things; and who don’t need a huge range of froth settings.